Amara-ops/policy-runtime-ts/README.md

 ## Changelog highlights
 - v0.3.3: Human caps in policy.json (per‑denomination), normalization at load time.
 - v0.3.4: Aliases max_calls_per_function_{h1,d1}; per‑denomination normalization clarified; daily call caps supported.

-Naming note
-- This repository is the TypeScript implementation of the runtime (hence "TS").
-In docs and conversations, "Policy Runtime Engine" is the preferred product name.
-Other language implementations may exist in the future.